lindachenau/gatsbyDiGiTF/content/posts/2021-07-29-paint-a-watercolour-with-a-subject-rather-than-paint-a-subject-with-watercolour.md

 After I have a bit more control on how wet paints behave on papers, I encountered another road blocker.
 I found I produced much better works if I copied the works from other artists.
 Every time before I started painting, I spent a lot of time finding a subject from my photos.
 Naturally I was attracted to photos with an interesting subject such as famous landmarks and tourist attractions.
 Unfortunately my painting had always been a disappointment compared to the original photo.

-Until I came across Hazel Soan's YouTube watercolour tutorial. light and shade
+Until I came across Hazel Soan's YouTube watercolour tutorial, I didn'realise that what makes watercolour so appealing is the way it catpures light and shade.
+It's analogous to HDR except there is no bounds.
+The light areas which was left unpainted (the colour of paper) together with the soft blends of colours has such a profound effect on light.
+Never have I felt that light is so beautiful.
+No wonder some artists said the subject of their painting is light.

+My imitation of Hazel Soan's African elephants

 The essence of watercolour 10-minute watercolours